 Many National Park Service areas may be entered any time, day or night, at sunrise or sunset to view wildlife.
 At White Sands National Park, we share our boundaries with the U.S. military at Holloman Air Force Base and White Sands Missile Range.
 Due to security concerns, the park has specific hours of operation.
 These FAQs will assist you in planning your early morning or after monument hours photography trip.

 Commercial Filming FAQ

-Feature films, car commercials, fashion catalogs, motion and still photography all happen at White Sands National Monument.
+Feature films, car commercials, fashion catalogs, motion and still photography all happen at White Sands National Park.
 The bright white sand dunes are a perfect background for commercial filming and photography.
-This "frequently asked questions" sheet will provide the basic information for commercial filming and photography at White Sands National Monument.
+This "frequently asked questions" sheet will provide the basic information for commercial filming and photography at White Sands National Park.

 From Mountains to Desert